 Sea Scooter Adventures

 Sea scooters add a fun twist to snorkeling.
-They help you glide through the water easily, so you can explore reefs with less effort and more speed.
+They help riders glide through the water with little effort.
+Because of this, exploring reefs becomes faster and more exciting.

 Must-Try Bahamian Foods

-Bahamian cuisine is full of bold flavors, fresh seafood, and comforting island dishes, and it’s easy to find these meals on Paradise Island.
-Many recipes use local fish and lobster, and the dishes often feel bright and tropical.
-You’ll see classic items across restaurants, so it’s fun to try a few different styles during your stay.
+Bahamian cuisine is known for bold flavors, fresh seafood, and comforting island dishes.
+These meals are easy to find at many local restaurants.
+Fresh fish and lobster appear on many menus, which gives the food a bright tropical feel.
+As a result, it’s fun to try a few different dishes during your stay.

 Conch Dishes